BME-nodeservers/udi-purpleair-poly/README.md

-# Purple Air
+# PurpleAir

-This is a node server to pull AQI data from the Purple Air network and make it available to a [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with Polyglot V3 running on a [Polisy](https://www.universal-devices.com/product/polisy/)
+This is a node server to pull AQI data from the PurpleAir network and make it available to a [Universal Devices ISY994i](https://www.universal-devices.com/residential/ISY) [Polyglot interface](http://www.universal-devices.com/developers/polyglot/docs/) with Polyglot V3 running on a [Polisy](https://www.universal-devices.com/product/polisy/)